nikkoong/Google-Calendar-Natural-Language-Input/README.md

 2. Parses the input to find date info
 3. Returns a Google Calendar URL for adding the event to your calendar.

 Alternatively, events can be created by pressing `CMD + E` and entering the event info in the text box.
+Or, select a date and time and right click to create event.

 Changes that were made to Max's original Chrome Extension:
 1. `CMD + E` to trigger text entry popup (for natural language calendar event entry)